-With a population of over 465,000 people, Colorado Springs is the most populous city in Colorado.
-With natural attractions like Pikes Peak and The Garden of the Gods, it’s easy to see why.
-Founded in 1871, Colorado Springs sprawls 194.9 square miles and is home to The University of Colorado Colorado Springs, Colorado College, and Fort Carson.
+With a population of over 465,000 people, the Colorado Springs metro area is one of the most populous cities in Colorado.
+With attractions full of natural beauty like Pikes Peak, The Garden of the Gods, and the Rocky Mountains, it’s easy to see why it’s considered by many to be the best area to live in Colorado!
+Founded in 1871, Colorado Springs may feel like a small town, but it sprawls 194.9 square miles.
+The Springs is home to The University of Colorado Colorado Springs, Colorado College, and Fort Carson.

-The Broadmoor’s tight knit community is comprised of upper-middle class professionals in white-collar jobs.
+The Broadmoor’s tight-knit community is comprised of upper-middle-class professionals in white-collar jobs.
 If your budget allows, this neighborhood is ideal for someone looking for plenty of space to roam in a welcoming environment.

 While on a walk through Rockrimmon’s quaint streets, one may feel as though they stepped back in time.
 The homes are quintessentially ‘70s: split level with large windows and unique architecture.
 Inside, residents enjoy open floor plans with a thoughtful use of space.
 It’s also not uncommon to experience wildlife such as bighorn sheep, deer, and foxes due to several nearby wildlife parks.

+We can go on forever about all of the amazing neighborhoods–Northeast Colorado Springs, Westside, Old Colorado City, Northwest Colorado Springs, the Woodmen-Powers corridor!
+When it comes down to it, the Springs have something for everyone.
 Whether a PCS order has you packing or it’s just time for a change in scenery, one thing is certain: everyone will feel at home in these great Colorado Springs neighborhoods.
 Contact our experts when you’re ready to find the perfect home for you, your family, and the furry friends, too!